zhiichen/llcomp/doc/_build/html/_sources/backends.txt

 Representation` (IR) to :term:`Dot language`, which may be printed with graphviz.

-The :mod:`CBackend` module contains writers capable of converting the IR to C or OpenMP code.
+The :mod:`C` module contains writers capable of converting the IR to C or OpenMP code.

-Module :mod:`CudaBackend` encapsulates Mutators, Visitors and Writers, capable of translating the IR to CUDA code.
+Module :mod:`Cuda` encapsulates Mutators, Visitors and Writers, capable of translating the IR to CUDA code.

 .. toctree::